movementkitchen/website/src/pages/index.md

   name: Solene Fabios
   avatar: /images/Solene.jpg
 ---
-Movement Kitchen offers evidence-based 1:1 health and strength coaching for women with a weakened core and back pain, bridging physiotheraphy and strength and conditioning.
+Movement Kitchen offers evidence-based 1:1 coaching for women with a weakened core – bridging physiotheraphy and strength and conditioning to help you reclaim a strong body and an active lifestyle.

+### Maybe you:

+- Have been stuggling with recurring back pain or hernias
+- Keep getting injured at the gym or every time you lift something heavy
+- Feel that the traditional abdominal / core exercises don't work for you.

 ### You might want to:

 - Rebuild your core postpartum - 6 weeks or 16 years after the baby
 - Get stronger with incontinence or a pelvic organ prolapse
 - Carry your children, lift weights, climb, hike, dance, surf, feeling confident and comfortable in your body
-- Return to exercise or competitive sports
+- Return to competitive sports.

-### Or maybe you:

-- Have been stuggling with recurring back pain or hernias
-- Keep getting injured at the gym or every time you lift something heavy
-- Feel that the traditional abdominal / core exercises don't work for you

 Wherever you are, we will work together to create an action plan with weekly milestones to help you reach your health and fitness goals.

 Movement Kitchen is *LGBTQ+ friendly*.
 Every human is welcome, whatever their gender identity.

 Find out how we can work together [here](/movement-coaching/).